MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

 13. Click **Review and Create**
 14. Click **Create**

-Once this completes, event log information will begin to flow from the MIM server.
+Once this completes, event log information begins to flow from the MIM server.

 ## Verify data
 To verify that you are collecting data, you can go to your workspace and run the following query.